Estriol, Unconjugated, Serum

 Assessing estrogen metabolism, estrogen and estrogen-like medications, and other endogenous or exogenous factors impacting on estrogen metabolism in the context of other basic scientific and clinical studies

-A serum uE3 below 0.3 multiples of the gestational age median in women who otherwise screen negative in the quad test, indicates the possibility of fetal demise, Smith-Lemli-Opitz syndrome, X-linked ichthyosis or contiguous gene syndrome, aromatase deficiency, or primary or secondary (including maternal corticosteroid therapy) fetal adrenal insufficiency.
+A serum uE3 <0.3 multiples of the gestational age median in women who otherwise screen negative in the quad test, indicates the possibility of fetal demise, Smith-Lemli-Opitz syndrome, X-linked ichthyosis or contiguous gene syndrome, aromatase deficiency, or primary or secondary (including maternal corticosteroid therapy) fetal adrenal insufficiency.

-An elevated serum or uE3 above 3 multiples of the gestational age mean, or with an absolute value of more than 2.1 ng/mL, can be an indication of pending labor or fetal congenital adrenal hyperplasia.
+An elevated serum or uE3 >3.0 multiples of the gestational age mean, or with an absolute value of >2.1 ng/mL, can be an indication of pending labor or fetal congenital adrenal hyperplasia.

 In the context of assessment of a patient deemed at risk of preterm labor, a single serum or uE3 measurement within the above cutoffs, has a negative predictive value of labor onset (ie, labor unlikely within the next 4 weeks) of 98% in low-risk populations and of 96% in high-risk populations.

 Measurements of serum uE3 performed in the context of epidemiological or other basic or clinical scientific studies need to be interpreted in the context of those studies.
 No overall guidelines can be given.